PhoenixTAN/Python-SeleniumNetwork-Spider-Crawler-Project/README.md

-# Python-SeleniumNetwork-Spider-Crawler-Project
+# Python-Selenium-Network-Spider-Crawler-Project

-In this section, I use selenium library to get thousands of movie details in "https://movie.douban.com/tag/#/" and then store the information in the Excel.
+In this section, I use selenium library

+to get thousands of movie details in "https://movie.douban.com/tag/#/"

+and then store the information in the Excel.